cs1302uga/cs1302-hw7.5/README.md

    package.
 The diagram for the scene graph assumes that child nodes are added to their parents in a left-to-right order.
-For example, The `HBox` and `ImageView` objects are added to the collection of child nodes for the `VBox` in that order.
+For example, The `HBox` and `ImageView` objects are added to the collection of child nodes for the `VBox` object in that order.

 1.
 **CHECKPOINT**